Francis Aglen: Inspector-General of Customs

 Despite his success while in office, tensions between Aglen and the internationally recognised Beiyang Government increased as the power of the Kuomintang (KMT) spread north from their base in Guangdong Province.
-Realising the increasing importance of maintaining good relations with the growing nationalist movement, Aglen arranged to meet Chiang Kai-shek's foreign minister Eugene Chen in January 1927 around the same period that Britain hand handed over their Hankow concession to the KMT.
-As a consequence the Beiyang government in Peking took the opportunity to dismiss Aglen as Inspector-General, an act that provoked immediate protest from the British government.
+Realising the increasing importance of maintaining good relations with the growing nationalist movement, Aglen arranged to meet Chiang Kai-shek's foreign minister Eugene Chen in January 1927 around the same period that Britain hand handed over their Hankou concession to the KMT.
+As a consequence the Beiyang government in Beijing took the opportunity to dismiss Aglen as Inspector-General, an act that provoked immediate protest from the British government.
 On his dismissal Aglen was awarded by the British government with the Knight Grand Cross of the Order of St Michael and St George (GCMG), and subsequently with the Grand Cross of the Order of Leopold II from Belgium and the Grand Cordon of the Order of the Rising Sun by Japan.

 Family and later years

 In 1906 Aglen married Isobel Marion Agnes "Senga" Bayley Balfour (born.
-1886), the daughter of Professor Sir Isaac Bayley Balfour, professor of Botany and regius keeper of the Royal Botanic Garden, Edinburgh, and had three sons and two daughters, all born during his service in Peking: Edward Francis (1907–1993), Anthony John (1911–1984), Marion Agnes (1912–2000), Elizabeth Senga (1915–1997) and George Balfour (1924–2004).
+1886), the daughter of Professor Sir Isaac Bayley Balfour, professor of Botany and regius keeper of the Royal Botanic Garden, Edinburgh, and had three sons and two daughters, all born during his service in Beijing: Edward Francis (1907–1993), Anthony John (1911–1984), Marion Agnes (1912–2000), Elizabeth Senga (1915–1997) and George Balfour (1924–2004).
 The first Lady Aglen fell ill in early 1925 and Aglen took leave in order to accompany her with their newborn son George back to Britain in the hope that the climate would improve her health, leaving Hong Kong on board the Blue Funnel steamer SS Antenor on 7 April; however on 17 April, between Colombo and Singapore, she died at sea.

 On 2 July 1927 Aglen married to Anna Moore Ritchie (1883–1971) a widow.
 Living in retirement in Alyth in Scotland, Aglen died aged 62 at Meigle Hospital, Meigle, Perthshire, on 26 May 1932, survived by his second wife and children from his first marriage.
-His second son, Anthony John Aglen, was born in Peking on 30 May 1911 and later rose to become a prominent British civil servant based in the Scotland Office and was awarded the Companion of the Order of the Bath (CB) in 1957 and a Fellowship of the Royal Society of Edinburgh in 1963.
+His second son, Anthony John Aglen, was born in Beijing on 30 May 1911 and later rose to become a prominent British civil servant based in the Scotland Office and was awarded the Companion of the Order of the Bath (CB) in 1957 and a Fellowship of the Royal Society of Edinburgh in 1963.